Image illustrating inflation generated by GTP-4o.

 As we’ve discussed in previous blog posts, Federal Reserve Chair Jerome Powell and his colleagues on the FOMC have been closely following inflation in the price of shelter.
 The price of “shelter” in the CPI, as explained here, includes both rent paid for an apartment or house and “owners’ equivalent rent of residences (OER),” which is an estimate of what a house (or apartment) would rent for if the owner were renting it out.
 OER is included to account for the value of the services an owner receives from living in an apartment or house.

 As the following figure shows, inflation in the price of shelter has been a significant contributor to headline inflation.
 The blue line shows 12-month inflation in shelter and the red line shows 1-month inflation in shelter.
-Twelve-month inflation in shelter reversed the decline that began in the spring of 2023, rising from 5.0 percent in July to 5.2 percent August.
-One-month inflation in shelter—which is much more volatile than 12-month inflation in shelter—increased from 4.6 percent in July to 5.2 percent in August, continuing an increase that began in June.
-The increase in 1-month inflation in shelter may concern the members of the FOMC, as may, to a lesser extent, the increase in 12-month inflation in shelter.
+After rising in August, 12-month inflation in shelter resumed the decline that began in the spring of 2023, falling from 5.2 percent in August to 4.8 percent September.
+One-month inflation in shelter—which is much more volatile than 12-month inflation in shelter—declined sharply from 6.4 percent in August to 2.7 percent in September.
+The members of the FOMC are likely to find the decline in inflation in shelter reassuring as they consider another cut to the target for the federal funds rate at the committee’s next meeting on November 6-7.
 Shelter has a smaller weight of 15 percent in the PCE price index that the Fed uses to gauge whether it is hitting its 2 percent inflation target in contrast with the 33 percent weight that shelter has in the CPI.
-But persistent shelter inflation in the 5 percent range would make a soft landing more difficult.

 Finally, in order to get a better estimate of the underlying trend in inflation, some economists look at median inflation and trimmed mean inflation.
 Median inflation is calculated by economists at the Federal Reserve Bank of Cleveland and Ohio State University.
 If we listed the inflation rate in each individual good or service in the CPI, median inflation is the inflation rate of the good or service that is in the middle of the list—that is, the inflation rate in the price of the good or service that has an equal number of higher and lower inflation rates.
 Trimmed mean inflation drops the 8 percent of good and services with the higherst inflation rates and the 8 percent of goods and services with the lowest inflation rates.

-As the following figure (from the Federal Reserve Bank of Cleveland) shows, median inflation (the orange line) declined slightly from 4.3 percent in July to 4.2 percent in August.
-Trimmed mean inflation (the blue line) also declined slightly from 3.3 in July to 3.2 percent in August.
-These data provide confirmation that core CPI inflation is likely running higher than a rate that would be consistent with the Fed achieving its inflation target.
+As the following figure (from the Federal Reserve Bank of Cleveland) shows, median inflation (the orange line) declined slightly from 4.2 percent in August to 4.1 percent in September.
+Trimmed mean inflation (the blue line) was unchanged at 3.2 percent.
+These data provide confirmation that core CPI inflation at this point is likely running at least slightly higher than a rate that would be consistent with the Fed achieving its inflation target.